myrual/mixin_online-_developer_competition_Jan2019/README.md

-# mixin online developer competition Jan2019
+# Mixin online developer competition Jan2019

 All the accepted code has been forked into [Awesome Mixin Network](https://github.com/awesome-mixin-network)